-Solar water heating systems use solar panels, called collectors, fitted to your roof.
-These collect heat from the sun and use it to heat up water which is stored in a hot water cylinder.
+Solar Thermal heating systems use solar panels, called collectors, fitted to your roof.
+These collect heat from the sun and use it to heat up water that is stored in a hot water cylinder.

 Solar thermal systems require very little maintenance.
 We recommend that the system is visually inspected annually and the system’s heat transfer fluid (glycol) is professionally inspected at least every couple of years for domestic but more regularly for commercial installations.
 We have a number of service options that we can talk you through.